iggsasharedtask2016/iggsasharedtask2016.github.io-src/content/pages/description.md

 ![Annotation Example](http://iggsasharedtask2016.github.io/images/annoexample.png)

 The annotations represent an adjudicated version of the 2014 test data.
-The guidelines will be linked here shortly.
+The guidelines can be downloaded [here](http://iggsasharedtask2016.github.io/data/guide_2016.pdf).

 Note that participating groups can use additional suitable training data as well as any kind of additional tools such as parsers etc. to develop their own systems.